ineffectivecoder/gopkinit/README.md

 # gopkinit

-## Experimental Go PKINIT and Kerberos Attack Tools
+## Experimental Go PKINIT and Kerberos offensive tooling
 This code in this repo functions, but much of it was AI generated.
 Please review and verify before using in production.
 This was implemented as a learning excercise and may contain bugs or security issues.

 A complete Go implementation of PKINIT (Public Key Cryptography for Initial Authentication in Kerberos) and related attack tools for Active Directory security testing.